-The Post Office logo is an example of the successful use of color and form.
-The emblem informs that within the Post Office network, parcels and letters are transmitted instantly and are not lost.
+The Post Office logo exemplifies the successful use of color and form.
+The emblem informs that parcels and letters are instantly transmitted and not lost within the Post Office network.
 Employees are passionate about their work, so life in the branches is in full swing.

 Post Office: Brand overview